esawdust/eagledroppings/README.md

 Useful utilities from Landon Cox / Inhale3D.com to use with CadSoft Eagle PCB Design Software.
-CadSoft's EAGLE is a very useful and affordable tool for makers and pros alike, but lets face it, there are some gaping holes in its functionality.
+CadSoft's EAGLE is a very useful and affordable tool for makers and pros alike, but lets face it, there are some gaping holes in its functionality (the droppings), particularly for the UI.
 These utilities aim to fill those gaps until such a time as CadSoft does it better.

 Please see http://www.inhale3d.com for further explanation and demonstration videos.

 Landon Cox, elandon at esawdust.com

 Apache Open Source License
 --------------------------